 “Ammonia has 2 main functions.
 The first is to swell the hair, lifting the cuticle and allowing access to the cortex of the hair,” (where hair dyes develop).
 “The second is to react with the peroxide in the developer to produce oxygen that will remove natural melanin in the hair to lighten it as well as fuel the oxidative color reaction of the hair dye.”
 Joe Kassman, L’Oreal Hair Color Chemist

 Hair color with ammonia is the best option in many hair color services such as covering gray, lightening your natural hair, and creating vibrant red results.
 If you are trying to completely cover your gray hair your best option is to use a color that contains ammonia.
 The reasons are simple.
 Gray, or non-pigmented white, hair provides no depth and is often resistant to hair coloring.
-Ammonia works efficiently to open the hair follicle allowing the color to be absorbed deep into the hair fiber where hair dyes develop.
+Ammonia works efficiently to open the hair cuticle allowing the color to be absorbed deep into the hair fiber where hair dyes develop.
 This gives better gray coverage by providing both depth to the hair and long lasting results.

 Ammonia is a key ingredient for lightening natural hair and providing vibrancy.
 It works with peroxide to help remove melanin while hair dyes develop.
 It’s through this lightening process that hair dyes can provide vibrant results.
 For example, a bright copper shade will appear as auburn when placed on brown hair, but as a rich vibrant copper when placed on blonde hair.